Anaplastic thyroid cancer

 At the hospital, the doctor will ask you about your general health and any previous medical problems.
-They will examine you and you may have some of the following tests:
+They will also examine you.
+You may have some of the following tests:

 Fine needle aspiration (FNA)

 A doctor gently passes a small needle into the lump or swelling in your neck.
-You may have a local anaesthetic to numb the area.
-Sometimes the doctor uses an ultrasound scanner to help guide the needle to the right area.
-Then they take a small sample of cells and examine it under a microscope to check whether there are any abnormal cells.
+Sometimes the doctor uses an ultrasound scan to help guide the needle to the right area.
+Then they take a small sample of cells and examine it under a microscope to check for any abnormal cells.

-- the FNA doesn’t collect enough cells
+- the FNA does not collect enough cells

 Further tests for anaplastic thyroid cancer